ljdnielsen/pigeon_conservation/docs/notes/haplotypes.md

-# Tracing Goura Haplotypes Through Time
+# Population Subdivision

 ## Consensus Tree of Goura Specimens from Cytochrome B

-Before making haplotype delineations in R, we created a maximum parsimony consensus tree of the 40 *Goura* specimen based on their CYTB genes.
-This way population structure is inferred phylogenetically by observing which specimen are more closely related.
+Before making haplotype delineations in R, we created a maximum parsimony consensus tree of the 40 *Goura* specimen based on their cytochrome b (*CYTB*) genes.
+This way, population structure is inferred phylogenetically by observing which specimen are more closely related. <!--Our naming convention is, genes italicized, proteins not-->

 1. **Extraction of cytochrome b DNA sequences:**
     Cytochrome b DNA sequences were written to the FASTA file '__cytochrome_b.fasta__' with the python executable '__concatenate_genes.py__' using the terms 'CYTB' and 'cob' for input genes as the gene is annotated by either name in the genbank files: